MicrosoftDocs/cpp-docs/docs/cpp/string-and-character-literals-cpp.md

 | alert (bell) | \\a |
 | hexadecimal | \\xhhh |

+An octal escape sequence is a backslash followed by a sequence of one to three octal digits.
+An octal escape sequence terminates at the first character that's not an octal digit, if encountered sooner than the third digit.

+A hexadecimal escape sequence is a backslash followed by the character `x`, followed by a sequence of hexadecimal digits.
+An escape sequence that contains no hexadecimal digits causes compiler error C2153: "hex literals must have at least one hex digit".
+Leading zeroes are ignored.

 This sample code shows some examples of escaped characters using ordinary character literals.
 The same escape sequence syntax is valid for the other character literal types.

 ```cpp